Energy Sparks uses open data published by local schools

 Please report data problem so that we can correct the data and the application

-If notice something unusual or potentially incorrect in the data shown in Energy Sparks then please report it directly to us in the first instance.
-We can identify whether the issue is with how the data has been imported into the application or whether its an issue with the raw data.
+If you notice something unusual or potentially incorrect in the data shown in Energy Sparks then please report it directly to us in the first instance.
+We can identify whether the issue is with how the data has been imported into the application, our analytics or whether its an issue with the raw data.

-If you are a school who is using Energy Sparks and no longer wish to be a part of the service, or want to stop publishing your usage data as open data, then again let us know and we will co-ordinate with the council to remove your data from Energy Sparks and the Bath: Hacked data store.
+If you are a school who is using Energy Sparks and no longer wishes to be a part of the service, please let us know and we will remove your data from Energy Sparks.

 We recommend thinking carefully about how you interpret the data

 Open data allows anyone to access and explore a dataset.
 But it is important to understand how a dataset is collected and what it is measuring before beginning to use it.
-This page provides additional background on the provenance of the data used in Energy Sparks.
+This page provides additional background on the data used in Energy Sparks.

 The degree to which an individual school is able to reduce or improve its energy consumption depends on a number of different factors.
 All of these may impact how the data could or should be interpreted.
 If you are reusing the energy data you should consider what these factors might be.
 For example:

-This is why we have focused Energy Sparks on encouraging schools in becoming energy efficient, rather than creating a ranking of local schools.
+This is why we have focused Energy Sparks on encouraging schools to become energy efficient, rather than creating a ranking of local schools.
 Our gamification elements primarily measure behaviour change, not absolute energy usage.